 As Part 2 opens with Murphy having arrived in San Arica, he states in his narration that Prez.
 Ramirez is just over seven hours from arriving in America.
 With only nine hours to complete his mission, he arrives at a cantina where he’s attacked by a group of ruffians whose guns pack enough firepower to shoot Murphy through the wall.

-As they’re about to take their leave and report back to Aza, RoboCop retaliates by stabbing two of them his Terminal Strip.
-Just then, an elderly man shows and points him towards the remaining thugs who’s escaping as Murphy proceeds to rectify that by shooting at the felon and scoring a hit.
+As they’re about to take their leave and report back to Aza, RoboCop retaliates by stabbing two of them with his Terminal Strip.
+Just then, an elderly man shows up and points him towards the remaining thugs who’re escaping as Murphy proceeds to rectify that by shooting at the felon and scoring a hit.
 Afterwards, the man reveals himself as his contact named Olos with him prompting RoboCop to hurry if they’re to prevent Aza from hearing about his men’s failure.

 Back in Old Detroit, Lewis returns to the police station following an exhausting 22-straight hours of crime-fighting.
 Just then, Sgt.
 Reed calls her over as she tells him that she’s clueless as to where Murphy currently is.
 As Warren tells her to find his partner, he also mentions about the felon named Weasel who was found frozen in a meat locker with every bone in his body broken and his throat slit.
 Anne is then shocked when she learns that the suspect was identified as RoboCop.
 Over at OCP, Old Man assigns his mystery assailant to head to San Arica in order to leave “no loose ends dangling”.

-Back on the island nation off the coast Peru, RoboCop continues his rescue mission alongside Olos as he’s informed about Aza.
+Back on the island nation off the coast of Peru, RoboCop continues his rescue mission alongside Olos as he’s informed about Aza.
 He explains to Murphy that this madman sees himself as a God and wishes to overthrow Pres.
 Ramirez, since his men also have the firepower that rivals their ruler, which is the reason why Ramirez is looking to the United States for help against the uprising.
-In conclusion, Olos tells Alex that he doesn’t want to see his country embroil itself into a Civil War.
+In conclusion, Olos tells Alex that he doesn’t want to see his country embroiled within a Civil War.
 Just then, they’re ambushed by the kidnapper himself who turns out to be Aza as RoboCop tries to attack with his gun.
 However, Aza is quicker on the draw and strikes with his electro-whip.
 With each passing hit, Murphy’s armor and computer system gets further crippled.

 Just then, he has his thug bring out Ellen Murphy.
 RoboCop tries to fight back as he flips Aza over, but the self-proclaimed God uses the end of his whip to shine a bright light into his eyes and blind him as he continues to strike Alex with his electro-whip.

-As the final issue opens, RoboCop regains his consciousness to discover that he’s chained to a pillar while Aza has Ellen in his grasp.
+As the final issue opens, RoboCop regains his consciousness to discover that he’s chained to a mostly-decimated pillar while Aza has Ellen in his grasp.
 Still under the belief from RoboCop 2 that her deceased husband isn’t a crime-fighting cyborg, she questions her captor’s scheme.
 After scoffing at her notion, Aza prepares to kill Jimmy who’s unconscious and strapped down to the slab.

 The thug that’s also holding Ellen tries firing RoboCop’s gun, but Murphy explains that only he can use it.
 After she bites the felon’s ear, he accidentally tosses it back to Alex who proceeds to mow down the remaining criminals.
 As he’s doing so, his narration states how he wishes to tell his family that he’s still alive in his cyborg body, but turns that opportunity down due to the fear of them having a constant target on their backs for more evildoers to take advantage of.

 Shortly afterwards, the mystery assailant arrives and knocks both Ellen & Jimmy out as Alex soon discovers that it’s Cl.
-Flak and he’s been given his own cyborg body, expect with ’90s spikes, arm gauntlets and shoulder cannons.
+Flak and that he’s been given his own cyborg body, expect with ’90s spikes, arm gauntlets and shoulder cannons.
 As such, RoboFlak unleashes his might onto RoboCop.
 He tells Murphy that Old Man hired him to cover up their “Private War” and that certain murders have been blamed on him.

 Shortly after RoboFlak calls for his helicopter and to have Old Man start working on manipulating the facts about the San Ariza situation, RoboCop manages to sneak up on him and delivers a successful surprise attack, finishing him off by crushing him with a boulder.